HOME / ARCHITECTURE

 The diagram below summarises the architecture of the Puhuri consisting of two layers: identity layer and Infrastructure Service Domain (ISD) layer, which is where Puhuri lives.

-Architecture PNG
+Architecture JPEG

 The identity layer is responsible for delivering consistent identity information across clients and services of Puhuri.
 The registration creates a unique identifier (Community Unique Identifier, CUID) for the user in MyAccessID registry, which is used for referencing and linking user identity across the different components.
 The user registration process can be started from the existing portal of Resource Allocators (e.g. national allocation portal) or from a Puhuri Portal, which is provided as a reference solution.
 Identity layer also assures that supported identity providers release the attributes about user identity in a common way so that services could be built with end-to-end user authentication.